 Marinating is all about adding flavor and moisture to the meat.
 I'm using a combo of olive oil, lemon juice, smoked paprika (for that smoky BBQ flavor), and minced garlic.
 If you don't have smoked paprika, I definitely suggest you get some!
 It has such good flavor and gives a nice smoky flavor to anything you add it to.

 Start by mixing up the marinade and pouring over the chicken in a ziplock bag.
-I clearly ran out of bags, so I had to improvise and use a produce bag.
-It worked in a cinch, but I won’t recommend you try it.
-Bones + thin plastic + ewwie chicken juice = a mess in my fridge.
-Just use a regular bag, please.
-I use a bag as opposed to a bowl because you don’t have to use very much marinade to cover the chicken and it seems to marinade more evenly.
+I use a bag as opposed to a bowl because you don't have to use very much marinade to cover the chicken and it seems to marinate more evenly.
+Place in the fridge.

 Take the chicken out of the marinade and place on a baking sheet.
 Season with liberally with kosher salt and pepper and pop in a 350-degree oven for 20 minutes.

 After 20 minutes your chicken will be about half-way done depending on the size of the breast.
-Brush each breast with your favorite BBQ sauce and return to the oven.
+Brush each breast with your favorite Barbecue sauce and return to the oven.

 Repeat the application of BBQ sauce to the chicken every 5 minutes until the chicken is cooked through.
 Standard chicken breasts take a total of 35-40 minutes, so 4-5 brushings with the sauce should do ya.
 If you have a thermometer, insert it into the thickest part of the breast and remove from the oven when it hits 165 degrees F.

 Taking the time to apply the sauce to the chicken at 5-minute intervals while baking results in a deliciously sticky, glazed exterior that makes me want to lick my fingers just thinking about it.